imaging-science-group-ntu/multimxrun/README.md

 </table>

 ## CSV File Formatting
+### CSV File Formatting Rules
 When using a CSV file:
-* one simulation will be ran per-line of the CSV file, where the variable values in each line of the CSV file are read in and applied one simulation at a time.
+* One simulation will be ran per-line of the CSV file, where the variable values in each line of the CSV file are read in and applied one simulation at a time.
 * Each individual variable named in the instrument file must correspond to a single column in the CSV file, with the variable names listed one per-column in the first row of the CSV file.
 This is in order for the script to determine parity between the simulation and CSV file, matching each CSV file column with the corresponding variable in the simulated instrument.
 * The data for simulations is entered from the second row of the CSV file, data must form a 'perfect grid' which directly corresponds to the instrument file:
   * All rows must have a value set for all named variables (each column).